 It sometimes happens that the student moves away from the area before completing the dissertation process.
 It is very common to attempt to complete the dissertation at a distance, as the presence of ABD's (All But Dissertation) on campuses all over the United States testifies.
 And the existence and success of external degree programs suggests that such dissertations can be done very well.
 However, if you are considering moving away before completing your dissertation, you should remember that many ABD's remain in that status for the rest of their lives.
-It is unquestionably easier to finish your dissertation will require long-distance telephone calls and mailings or trips back to this area.
+It is unquestionably easier to finish your dissertation if you are close to your committee and able to consult with the members readily.
+Ongoing consultation will require long-distance telephone calls and mailings or trips back to this area.
 Be sure that you adjust your timeline to reflect these factors.
 As elsewhere in psychological practice, dual relationships are inappropriate.
 Your therapist, employer, employee, and relatives are not eligible for committee membership.